Not New To This/True To This: Black Language, the Internet, Southern Roots, and the Failed Entrenchments of Whiteness

 That’s like the WHOLE ASS internet.

 Yup, it took coming South to learn and understand all this (I am arguably in the Southwest though, not the Deep South, but still South).
 It makes sense though, since The South is the home of Black Language in the United States as we know it.
 I remember way back when I would share with my students something one of my graduate school professors, Robin D.G.
 Kelley, talked to us about in class.
 He talked about the “accent” of the Deep South as Black Language as that “accent” developed in the parts of the United States that held the most enslaved Africans.
-This goes against the “commonsense” suggestions that Black Language was developed from the accents of Southern whites (as if white Southerners are homegrown vs. new settlers and as if slavery didn’t last for 100s of years for Black folx who imprinted the South everywhere).
+This goes against the “commonsense” suggestions that Black Language was developed from the accents of Southern whites (as if white Southerners are homegrown vs. new settlers and as if slavery didn’t last for 100s of years where Black folx who imprinted the South everywhere).
 Kelley flipped all that to say, naww naww, the accents of Southern whites developed based on a proximity to Black folx that Northern white folx didn’t have.
 White supremacist relationships to slavery simply re-center whiteness in linguistic politics and so suggest otherwise.
 Granted, Kelley did not talk like my crude paraphrasing, but the message is still there.
 When I told students in the North all this, they disagreed and I had to check them real quick in their anti-Black assumptions that they knew more than a brilliant Black historian like Robin D.G.
 Kelley based on something their majority-white high school teachers told them.
 Fast forward to 2019 when I share the same thing here and you know what the students say?
 I remember it like yesterday, cuz a student from Augusta, GA (and Augusta stay tearing it up) raised his hand and said something like this: Oh, yeah.
 That makes so much sense.
 I knew white people like me talked different for a good reason.
 Ain’t heard a dissenting voice yet.
 Good reason, indeed!

 Other times, well, they just say what’s on their minds.